bullett445/drucksachen-analysis/README.md

 The data is provided in sqlite3 database.
 Find the description of the details in the notebook.

 The german stopwords collection was taken from: https://github.com/stopwords-iso/stopwords-de under MIT license.

+A blogpost about the findings have been published at https://medium.com/@jan.krueger/is-anyone-interested-8f613dda84f2